Home > Ransomware > Remove LEAKS Ransomware Virus

 These methods are in no way 100% guaranteed that you will be able to get your files back.
 But if you have a backup, your chances of success are much greater.

-How Do I Get Rid of LEAKS Ransomware Virus?
+How To Get Rid of LEAKS Virus?

 The safest way and the most efficient one for the removal of this ransomware infection is the use a professional anti-malware program.
-It will scan for and locate LEAKS ransomware and then remove it without causing any additional harm to your important .LEAKS files.

-How to Report Ransomware to Authorities?
+Can I Report Ransomware to Authorities?

 In case your computer got infected with a ransomware infection, you can report it to the local Police departments.
 It can help authorities worldwide track and determine the perpetrators behind the virus that has infected your computer.
-Below, we have prepared a list with government websites, where you can file a report in case you are a victim of a cybercrime:

 Cyber-security authorities, responsible for handling ransomware attack reports in different regions all over the world: